Hirbod-JORFlint/Sodukly/README.md

 # Sodukly
-An ML solver for soduku
+An ML solver for Sudoku